 The noyb Cookie Banner GDPR Complaints: What You Need to Know

 On May 31, 2021 privacy advocacy group, noyb, launched a new initiative to identify companies whose cookie banners they believe are not complying with the GDPR.
 Led by Austrian privacy campaigner Max Schrems, Noyb’s role in our ecosystem is to serve as a privacy enforcement NGO.
-At Sourcepoint, we view their role as important and potentially beneficial to our collective ecosystem.
+On August 10, 2021, noyb. announced they had filed 422 formal GDPR complaints.